AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 4. I need to load test this
 5. I need to change the WAR file so it sleeps for a long time (basically takes a long time to start up)
 6. It would be nice to reduce this image size

+## If you are using IIS
+If you are using a Windows Web App and need to warm up your website (.NET, Java, etc.) see this: https://docs.microsoft.com/en-us/azure/app-service/web-sites-staged-publishing#custom-warm-up-before-swap

+If you are using Tomcat and the WAR file unzipping process is locking your application then you need to use this reverse proxy approach.
+This approach really shoudl be used for any Docker web app deployment.